AllanKavuma/Machine-Learning-on-Human-Activity-Recognition/README.md

 The report describes how the model was built, how cross validation was used, the expected out of sample error, and reasons for the choices made.
 The prediction model was used to predict 20 different test cases.

-# Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/AllanKavuma/Machine-Learning-on-Human-Activity-Recognition/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-The report can also be viewed on [report link](https://allankavuma.github.io/Machine-Learning-on-Human-Activity-Recognition/CourseProject)
+The report can also be viewed directly at [report link](https://allankavuma.github.io/Machine-Learning-on-Human-Activity-Recognition/CourseProject)